oVirt/ovirt-site/source/api/using-rest-api-in-web-ui.html.md

 ### Overview

-oVirt web applications (i.e. WebAdmin and UserPortal) currently rely on GWT RPC mechanism to communicate with Engine backend.
+oVirt web applications (WebAdmin and UserPortal) currently rely on GWT RPC mechanism to communicate with Engine backend.
 The exact RPC implementation in use, Direct-Eval RPC aka deRPC, [isn't officially supported anymore](http://www.gwtproject.org/doc/latest/DevGuideServerCommunication.html#DevGuideDeRPC); in fact, it never left "experimental" stage and is currently discouraged by GWT team.

 Up to now, oVirt web UI used deRPC because it seemed to be the only GWT RPC implementation to fully support the kind of (Java) objects transferred between client and server.
 We've encountered [problems](http://gerrit.ovirt.org/#/c/19122/) when trying to use [standard GWT RPC implementation](http://www.gwtproject.org/doc/latest/DevGuideServerCommunication.html#DevGuideCreatingServices), some of them occuring at runtime and others occuring during GWT compilation phase.

 More generally, oVirt web UI uses GWT RPC mechanism because it allows sharing (Java) business entities and related objects between client and server.
 While seemingly convenient and easy at first, it led us into situation where client and server are coupled together by means of shared objects.
-GWT client code and its RPC implementation aim for JavaScript runtime environment (i.e. web browser) and therefore impose various restrictions to such shared objects, which in turn hinders the flexibility of Engine backend.
+GWT client code and its RPC implementation aim for JavaScript runtime environment (web browser) and therefore impose various restrictions to such shared objects, which in turn hinders the flexibility of Engine backend.

 In addition to client/server coupling, the concept of using backend business entities in client code carries additional limitations, such as:

 *   cloning existing entity objects on client (manually copying all properties) whenever we need separate entity instance to work with
-*   tricking GWT compiler into thinking that all shared code is live (i.e. shouldn't be pruned from generated JavaScript output) to avoid deserialization errors on server
+*   tricking GWT compiler into thinking that all shared code is live (shouldn't be pruned from generated JavaScript output) to avoid deserialization errors on server
 *   inability to introduce additional logic into entity objects beyond basic getters/setters and simple operations, considering both client and server perspective

 Conceptually, data displayed (or otherwise acted upon) by client is different than data managed by server; each one is used to achieve different goals.
 For example, from backend perspective, a "Host" business entity might hold data (and possibly additional logic) to represent host machine entity as a whole, cohesive object with well-defined purpose and responsibility.
-On the other hand, from client perspective, displaying data such as "Host name and number of running VMs on that host" would naturally lead to creating different kinds of entity representations suitable for client to display (or otherwise act upon); reusing backend business entities like "Host" or "VM" therefore doesn't seem appropriate from client perspective.
+On the other hand, from client perspective, displaying data such as "Host name and number of running VMs on that host" would naturally lead to creating different kinds of entity representations suitable for client to display (or otherwise act upon); reusing existing backend business entities like "Host" or "VM" therefore doesn't seem appropriate from client perspective.

 Simply put, client and server each serve different purposes, so the underlying data representations should reflect their purposes as much as possible.
 Sharing data representations (entities) between client and server restricts both client and server; in our case, server drives entity design and client makes best effort to adapt to that design.
-This typically leads to problems such as client requesting data updates and having to deserialize "heavy" objects just to display a small subset of received data to the user.
+This typically leads to problems such as client having to deserialize "heavy" objects just to display a small subset of their data to the user.

 *The primary goal* of utilizing [oVirt REST API](REST-Api) in web UI is to decouple client from server while using standard API to communicate with Engine backend.
 In addition, this should bring following positive side effects: